-Some 80 percent of married women outlive their husbands, according to the U.S. Census Bureau.
-Unfortunately, that death brings with it another stressful event: Almost half of all women who wind up widows say they wish they would have taken a more active role in their finances when their spouses were alive.
+Some 80% of married women outlive their husbands, according to the U.S. Census Bureau.
+Unfortunately, that death brings with it another stressful event: almost half of all women who wind up widows say they wish they would have taken a more active role in their finances when their spouses were alive.

-If you’re worried about outliving your spouse, here are the top 7 financial moves you should make now.
+If you’re worried about outliving your spouse, here are the top seven financial moves you should make now.

 Establish a Relationship With a Financial Advisor

 If you and your spouse have a financial advisor, but you’re not involved in the relationship, it’s time to start attending the meetings and joining the discussion.
-This is something, by the way, that the advisor should welcome and encourage — the fact that assets tend to leave financial advisory firms after the death of a spouse is a problem advisors are actively trying to solve.
+This is something that the advisor should welcome and encourage—the fact that assets tend to leave financial advisory firms after the death of a spouse is a problem advisors are actively trying to solve.

 Getting the lay of the financial land may not be something you’re able to accomplish in a single session.
-At a basic level, you want to understand what you earn, what you own, and what you owe — in other words, income, assets and liabilities.
-You want to know how those assets are invested today and what the financial plan has laid out for making sure you have enough to live on in the future, including life insurance, long term care insurance, pension income and the strategy to take Social Security.
-Note: If you don’t have a relationship with a financial advisor, ask your spouse to walk you through the answers to these questions.
-If the conversation is fraught or the answers are unclear, a few hours with a professional can help clear up the confusion.
+At a basic level, you want to understand what you earn, what you own, and what you owe—in other words, income, assets, and liabilities.
+You want to know how those assets are invested today and what the financial plan has laid out for making sure you have enough to live on in the future, including life insurance, long-term care insurance, pension income, and the strategy to take Social Security.

 Practice the Day-to-Day and Plan for “Just in Case”